As a coach or consultant, you’ve probably had to deal with a dreaded late payment from a client, or even no-shows at coaching sessions.

-These things happen, but not because your clients have the worst intentions.
-The truth is that your clients probably have a lot going on, and they’re forgetting to do these crucial tasks.
+These things happen, but not because your clients have bad intentions.
+The truth is that your clients probably have a lot going on, and they’re forgetting to do these important tasks.

 A reminder email is a simple email sent to remind clients to take action in one way or another.

 They don’t have to be particularly creative.
-In fact, it’s important to keep reminder emails simple and focused.
+In fact, reminder emails should be simple, short, and focused.
 Anything else could distract coaching clients from what they need to do.

-If you take payment online, reminder emails are especially useful to let clients know when their invoice due dates are coming up.
-They’re also effective when customers are late to make a payment.
-This can be as simple as a Google sheet invoice if you don’t want to complicate things.
+Follow-ups are useful in many scenarios.
+If you take payments online, reminder emails are a great way to let clients know when their invoice is due.
+This can be as simple as a Google Sheets invoice if you don’t want to complicate things.

 - 15 minutes before the appointment